davoodya/davoodya/README.md

 ### ⚠️ Disclaimer

-All tools and code in this GitHub are for **educational and authorized environments only**.
+All tools and code in this GitHub are for **educational, lab usage and authorized environments only**.
 Use of any tool without permission is strictly prohibited and against the law.

 ---

 <p align="center">
-  🧠 Built with ❤️ by DavoodSec • Updated: June 2025
+  🧠 Built with ❤️ by DavoodSec
 </p>